blosavio/fastester/README.md

       </p>
       <p>
         Fastester delegates the benchmarking to Criterium, which fortunately goes to considerable effort to minimize this non-determinism.
-First, just before running the benchmark, Criterium forces the GC in order to minimize the chance of occurring during the benchmark itself.
-Furthermore, Criterium includes a warm-up period to give the JIT compiler an opportunity to optimize the benchmarked code so that the evaluation time are more consistent.
+First, just before running the benchmark, Criterium forces the GC in order to minimize the chance of it running during the benchmark itself.
+Furthermore, Criterium includes a warm-up period to give the JIT compiler an opportunity to optimize the benchmarked code so that the evaluation times are more consistent.
       </p>
       <p>
-        To try to control for other non-determinism, we run each benchmark multiple times (default 60), and calculate statistics on those results, which helps suggest whether or not our benchmark data is consistent.
+        To try to control for other sources of non-determinism, we should run each benchmark multiple times (default 60), and calculate statistics on those results, which helps suggest whether or not our benchmark data is consistent and significantly different.
       </p>
       <p>
         Fastester, following Criterium&apos;s lead, focuses on the mean (average) evaluation time, not the minimum.
 This policy is intended to avoid